Did you find a weird news article that would be perfect for This is True?

 The publication is called This is True — so we need to at least start with legitimate news outlets: there are many sites that seem like really crazy news …because they’re made-up stories.
-(If you did, you’ll usually find something that says they’re satire.)
-Then I use my own verification methods to ensure veracity.
+(You’ll usually find something on the site that even says they’re satire.)
+I then use my own verification methods to ensure veracity.

 So if a friend sent you a story that has been passed along with no URL showing it’s from a recent mainstream news site, I’m not interested, thanks.
 But if you see something in your local news and think I might be interested, then by all means continue down this page!